Department of Nutrition

 880 Elements of Being a Scientist (3).
 Permission of the instructor.
 For doctoral students prepared with Ph.D. aims/focus.
 Focuses on key elements that contribute to a successful career as a scientific researcher.
 These include scientific presentations, NIH proposal grant writing, evaluating published manuscripts, sources of funding, peer review, use of animals and humans in research, and scientific ethics.

 885 Doctoral Seminar (1).
 This course is designed for doctoral and master of science students only.
 Critical review of current literature in nutritional biochemistry, intervention and policy, and population-based nutrition science.
 Focuses on the development of skills in reviewing and criticizing articles.

-920 Research Rotations for Nutritional Biochemistry Doctoral Students (1–3).
-Three laboratory or research group rotations supervised by nutritional biochemistry faculty.
-Provides a breadth of research experience for students prior to selecting dissertation advisor.
+920 Research Rotations for Nutritional Biochemistry Doctoral Students (13).
+Two laboratory or research group rotations supervised by nutritional biochemistry faculty.
+Provides a breadth of research experience for students prior to selecting dissertation adviser.
 Up to six laboratory hours per week.